* PROJET RÉALISÉ AVANT LA FONDATION DE PARA-SOL

 RÉALISÉ PAR: ALEXANDRE GUILBEAULT, JEAN-DANIEL MERCIER

-LOCALISATION: WINNIPEG, MB, CAN
+LOCALISATION: WINNIPEG, CANADA

 Le projet FOOTPRINTS a été développé dans le cadre du concours de design Warming Huts.
 Cette compétition, organisée sur une base annuelle, invite les participants à imaginer et développer des abris éphémères pour les nombreux patineurs qui sillonnent, chaque hiver, la Red River dans la région de Winnipeg.